amilcarsantos/QmlTypeScript/README.md

 # QmlTypeScript
-Converts TypeScript to Qt5 QML JavaScript.
-Write your code in TypeScript and run it on a Qt5 Quick Application (or QmlScene)
+Converts TypeScript to Qt 5 QML JavaScript.
+Write your code in TypeScript and run it on a Qt Quick Application (or QmlScene).